Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 But spouses of enrollees requiring Medicaid nursing home benefits or Home and Community Based Services (HCBS) often do not need Medicaid coverage for themselves.
 If regular Medicaid ABD asset limits applied to these ‘community spouses,’ they would struggle to pay for living expenses and home maintenance costs.

-So the community spouse, who might be continuing to work, generally does not have to spend their own income to cover the cost of long-term care for their spouse who is eligible for LTSS under ABD Medicaid (the rules vary a bit by state and depending on how much the community spouse earns).
+As a result, eligibility rules for Medicaid-covered Long Term Services and Supports (LTSS), either for nursing home care or HCBS services, differ from other types of Medicaid benefits when only one spouse is applying.
+When this occurs, only the applying spouse’s income is counted.
+So the community spouse, who might be continuing to work, generally does not have to spend their own income to cover the cost of long-term care for their spouse who is eligible for Medicaid-covered LTSS (the rules vary a bit by state and depending on how much the community spouse earns).2

 But what if the community spouse has little or no income in their own name, and most of the household income is in the name of the spouse who is needing long-term care?
 That would leave the community spouse with little or no income if the full income of the spouse receiving LTSS was used to fund their care.
 To address this, there’s a rule allowing community spouses to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s monthly income.
 This is sometimes called a “spousal allowance.”